Nikita628/Thullo/README.md

 Thullo - Trello Clone

-    User story: I can list of available boards
-    User story: I can add a new board with a cover photo, title and visibility options User story: I can see a board with different columns, team members,... according to the design User story: I can add a new list
+    User story: I can see a list of available boards User story: I can add a new board with a cover photo, title and visibility options User story: I can see a board with different columns, team members,... according to the design User story: I can add a new list